mayonez1/sudoku/sudoku/Documentation.md

 This is the operator that is responsible for doing 90% of the work when Square::load() or Sqaure::readSUDK are called, and allows the program to get usable data from .sudk files.</p>

+<code>std::ifstream& operator>>(std::ifstream& file, SUDK::settings& set)</code> (Overloaded ifstream >> operator using SUDK::settings):

+<p>Responsible for interpreting and taking in data from the settings.txt file, and putting it into an SUDK::settings variable.</p>

 ### Future Additions

 <p>In the future, new types and exceptions and operators may be added if they're necessary